 To our students, stakeholders, and supporters,

-Be it politically, socially, or medically, the safety and well-being of our participants and host community is always our top priority.
-These very matters are embedded into our curriculum, service projects, and the “do no harm” principles upon which we founded SSSA.
+Be it politically, socially, or medically, the safety and well-being of our participants and host community are our priority.
+These matters are embedded into our curriculum, service projects, and the “do no harm” principles upon which we founded SSSA.

 Every year we maintain constant, monthly communication with our Ghanaian partners.
-This past year, we closely monitored COVID-19 with our partners.
+This past year, we closely monitored COVID19 with our partners.
 We are confident in resuming our summer program to Ghana, ensuring full compliance with local and international safety standards, and taking all necessary health precautions.
-All the while, we can assure that the 2021 SSSA program will engage meaningfully with our host community and provide a rich experience for our participants.
+We can assure that the 2022 SSSA program will engage meaningfully with our host community and provide a rich experience for our participants.

-While many large scale travel programs and university study abroad programs are canceled, our special program design and grassroots base give us a unique advantage to resume our operations safely.
-We always admit small groups and structure our program to build strong cohorts.
+Our program design and grassroots-base give us a unique advantage to resume our operations.
+We admit small groups, and structure our program to build strong cohorts.
 This entails living and learning at the same site, private group transportation for long-distance trips, group orientations, and using a uniform itinerary to ensure shared experiences.
-Our usual cohort arrangements will translate to an ideal “bubble”.
-Thus, unlike some other travel or educational programs, we will not have to dramatically alter the structure of our program to ensure participant safety.
-Nevertheless, we will of course be implementing further measures to prevent transmission of the virus.
+Nevertheless, we implemented further measures to prevent transmission of the virus.
 These measures are in compliance with U.S. and Ghanaian governmental protocols and also follow general best practices per the Center for Disease Control, Ministry of Health Ghana, and Ghana Health Services.
-Intended measures are also in accordance with community consensus and at the recommendations of our NGO partners in Ghana (another advantage of our long-standing relationships with organizations and people “on the ground” who have provided further insight and real-time updates in Ghana).

-We fully recognize that the U.S. has poorly managed the pandemic and has been a global hotbed for the virus.
-We also recognize that when we travel, we are guests in the Kasoa community.
+We are guests in the Kasoa community.
 Respecting our position as guests, and given the Western world’s history of colonization, exploitation, and medical malpractice in West Africa, we did not decide unilaterally to resume our program.
 We received invitations from our Ghanaian-owned and operated NGO partners.
 Furthermore, we circulated surveys to our partners, local Ghana school officials, and Kasoa community members to assess their current needs and respective comfort levels working with foreigners.
 The results of these surveys demonstrate an ease, respect, and appreciation for our program’s return this summer.

 Upon acceptance to our summer program, admitted students will cooperate in additional enrollment measures to ensure the health and safety of all.
 Such measures will include self-reporting, risk awareness, and virtual safety training and education.

-Further, all participants will be required to undergo COVID-19 testing and quarantine prior to departing to Ghana.
-Participants must self isolate for a minimum of 72 hours before travel.
+Further, all participants will be required to undergo COVID19 testing and quarantine prior to departing to Ghana.
+We recommend that participants self-isolate for a minimum of 72 hours before travel.
 During this time, participants will await their test results.
-All participants must provide a negative COVID-19 test taken within three calendar days of travel - or per the requirements of the airlines and immigration offices.
+All participants must provide a negative COVID19 test taken within three calendar days of travel - or per the requirements of the airlines and immigration offices.

-In accordance with the Ghana Health Service’s protocol, participants must present their negative COVID-19 test upon arrival.
-At the Accra airport, each traveler must undergo a temperature screening and a COVID-19 test.
-Travelers who test negative for COVID-19 will enter Ghana with no quarantine requirement.
-Individuals who test positive for COVID-19 upon arrival in Ghana, asymptomatic or not, will undergo mandatory quarantine and treatment.
+In accordance with the Ghana Health Service and the Immigration protocols, participants must present their negative COVID19 test upon arrival.
+At the Accra airport, each traveler must undergo a temperature screening and a COVID19 test.
+Travelers who test negative for COVID19 will enter Ghana with no quarantine requirement.
+Individuals who test positive for COVID19 upon arrival in Ghana, asymptomatic or not, will undergo mandatory quarantine and treatment.
 This requirement changes and is vague on the US Embassy Ghana Website.
 SSSA will ensure that participants are accompanied through this process should it arise.

-Per SSSA policy, all SSSA participants will arrive in Ghana on the same day.
-Together, all SSSA participants and staff will proceed directly to the program site and undergo a 48 hour isolation period to limit post-flight exposure.
-During this two day isolation period we will practice social distancing while engaging in our usual, lively, on-site orientation, which includes activities, educational games, rest, and an overview of our itinerary, logistics, health and hygiene recommendations, and SSSA rules.
+Per SSSA policy, all participants will arrive in Ghana on the same day.
+Together, all SSSA participants and staff will proceed directly to the program site and undergo a 24-hour isolation period.
+During this isolation period we will practice social distancing while engaging in our usual, lively, on-site orientation, which includes activities, educational games, rest, and an overview of our itinerary, logistics, health and hygiene recommendations, and SSSA rules.

 All SSSA participants and staff live at our program site in Kasoa, Ghana for the duration of their stay.
 Rooms are located on the first floor of our accommodations, and classes take place in the conference room on the second floor.
 Our facilities are well ventilated and the classroom space can accommodate socially distanced groups.
 As in previous years, guest lecturers will be invited to present on occasion.
 Lecturers who do not require classroom technologies will present in an outdoor meeting area.
 Whether indoors or outdoors, guest lecturers will maintain six feet of distance from our participant audience and staff to limit exposure.

-Our NGO partners in Ghana follow all governmental and local guidelines in their project development and design.
-We value their commitment to preventing the spread of COVID-19 while maintaining comprehensive programs for their constituents.
+Our partners follow all governmental and local guidelines in their project development and design.
+We value their commitment to preventing the spread of COVID19 while maintaining comprehensive programs for their constituents.
 Our partners received permission directly from schools, teachers, and parents for SSSA participants to work with them.
 Additionally, our partners have communicated with the Ghana Education Service to ensure protocols and approvals for work with students is ethical, safe, and equitable.

 Service projects will take place outside whenever possible.
 SSSA participants will only work at sites that have given permission and large group activities will be limited.
 We have a comprehensive documentation system in place for contact tracing and to evaluate and record the health of SSSA participants, staff, and others in our immediate circle.